Share

 Constitution: None known.

-Economics and InfrastructureCurrency: Partitioned computing power and processing sharing are believed to be used.
+Economics and InfrastructureCurrency: Partitioned computing power and processing sharing are generally used.

 Major Industries: Computronium design and construction, virch templates, digital creations, sentient and subsentient codescripts, databases, information handling systems, software of any kind.